marlo-80/Almo/README.md

 ## Initialization
+To make sure that there are no conflicts when creating our docker containers, we delete all volumes defined in the compose.yml first with this command:
+`docker compose down -v`

 All services needed run in a Docker-based local stack.
 To start the local services execute this from the repository root: <br><br>
 `docker compose -f docker/compose.yml up -d`